blessinvarkey/asd-screening-ml/README.md

 A6 I know how to tell if someone listening to me is getting bored.
 A7 When I’m reading a story I find it difficult to work out the characters’ intentions.
 A8 I like to collect information about categories of things (e.g. types of car, types of bird, types of train, types of plant etc).
-A9 I find it easy to work out what someone is thinking or feeling just by looking at their face A10 I find it difficult to work out people’s intentions
+A9 I find it easy to work out what someone is thinking or feeling just by looking at their face.
+A10 I find it difficult to work out people’s intentions

 ## Dataset